hpanist/FootySocial/README.md

 # FootySocial

-A social site for football lovers
+A social site for football lovers.

+# Contributors

+Oladipupo Isola